SiviourBla/appledouble/README.md

 Generates appledouble files on any filesystem using copyfile.

-This can be useful when you are sharing files stored on a filesystem that supports extended attributes with another mac through a protocol that doesn't (for example, sharing a folder stored on an [APFS Volume](https://en.wikipedia.org/wiki/Apple_File_System) to another mac through [NFS](https://en.wikipedia.org/wiki/Network_File_System)).
+This can be useful when you are working with programs that don't support extended attrubutes or filesystems/network shares that stop finder from automatically creating appledouble files while still allowing appledouble files to be manually uploaded.

 ### ![!](https://via.placeholder.com/15/ff1111/ff1111.png) **This program uses Apple's copyfile library and thus should only function on macOS.**

 ## More information